scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 .. class:: abstract

-  The focus of this poster is on teaching real-time digital signal processing to electrical and computer engineers using the Jupyter notebook and the code module ``pyaudio_helper``, which is a component of the package scikit-dsp-comm_.
-Specifically, we show how easy it is to prototype real-time DSP algorithms for processing analog signal inputs and returning analog signal outputs, all within the Jupyter notebook.
+  The focus of this paper is on teaching real-time digital signal processing to electrical and computer engineers using the Jupyter notebook and the code module :code:`pyaudio_helper`, which is a component of the package scikit-dsp-comm_.
+Specifically, we show how easy it is to design, prototype, and test using PC-based instrumentation, real-time DSP algorithms for processing analog signal inputs and returning analog signal outputs, all within the Jupyter notebook.
+A key feature is that real-time algorithm prototyping is simplified by configuring a few attributes of a :code:`DSP_io_stream` object from the :code:`pyaudio_helper` module, leaving the developer to focus on the real-time DSP code contained in a *callback* function, using a template notebook cell.
   Real-time control of running code is provided by ipywidgets.
-Audio applications and in a reduced bandwidth fashion, software defined radio applications can be developed.
+The PC-based instrumentation aspect allows measurement of the analog input/output (I/O) to be captured, stored in text files, and then read back into the notebook to compare with the original design expectations via :code:`matplotlib` plots.
+  In a typical
+  application *slider* widgets are used to change variables in the callback.
+  One and two channel audio applications as well as algorithms for complex signal (in-phase/quadrature) waveforms, as found in software defined radio, can also be developed.
+The analog I/O devices that can be interfaced are both internal and via USB external sound interfaces.
+The sampling rate, and hence the bandwidth of the signal that can be processed, is limited by the operating system audio subsystem capabilities, but is at least 48 KHz and often 96 kHz.

 .. _scikit-dsp-comm: https://github.com/mwickert/scikit-dsp-comm